Fast Cross-Correlation for TDoA Estimation on Small Aperture Microphone Arrays: Introduction

 Machine learning approaches usually involve training a deep neural network with a specific array geometry and predict a class amongst all classes that stand for all potential DoAs.
 Chakrabarty and Habets \cite{chakrabarty2017broadband, chakrabarty2019multi} demonstrate that a convolutional neural network (CNN) could be trained on white noise signals to estimate the DoA for a Uniform Linear Array (ULA).
-Other approaches also demonstrate the robustness of CNNs and fully connecter networks in low signal-to-noise ratio (SNR) scenarios \cite{papageorgiou2021deep,ozanich2020feedforward,li2018online,he2021neural}. \c{C}ak{\i}r et al. \cite{cakir2017convolutional} showed that convolutive and recursive neural networks (CRNNs) could be used for sound event detection, followed by Adavanne et al. \cite{adavanne2018sound, adavanne2018direction} who demonstrated CRNNs could estimate the DoAs for a specific class of sound.
+Other approaches also demonstrate the robustness of CNNs and fully connected networks in low signal-to-noise ratio (SNR) scenarios \cite{papageorgiou2021deep,ozanich2020feedforward}. \c{C}ak{\i}r et al. \cite{cakir2017convolutional} showed that convolutive and recursive neural networks (CRNNs) could be used for sound event detection, followed by Adavanne et al. \cite{adavanne2018sound} who demonstrated CRNNs could estimate the DoAs for a specific class of sound.
 It is also possible to estimate the TDoAs for each pair of microphones for a specific class of sound using CRNNs \cite{grondin2019sound}.
 While most deep-learning-based approaches outperform traditional signal processing methods in terms of accuracy, they involve a significant amount of computations due to the numerous parameters in their layers, which makes them less suitable for real-time applications on low-cost embedded hardware.

-This paper presents a novel method to estimate the time difference of arrival (TDoA), called Fast Cross-Correlation (FCC), specifically adapted to microphone arrays with small aperture (a few centimeters) with limited available computing capacity.
-As sound source localization is often performed locally on low-cost hardware, this method offers an interesting alternative to the existing generalized cross-correlation (GCC) approach as it reduces considerably the amount of computations.
-FCC is inspired by the former SVD-PHAT method \cite{grondin2019svd}, yet it involves additional improvements due to the symmetry made possible by considering each pair of microphones individually.
-The two main contributions of this paper are: 1) it describes the FCC method and demonstrates it reduces the theoretical amount of flops compared to the GCC approach; 2) it explains FCC implementation in the C language and demonstrates its superior performance in term of execution time on a Raspberry Pi Zero \cite{grimmett2016getting}, a Raspberry Pi 4 \cite{mcmanus2021raspberry} and a Nvidia Jetson TX2 \cite{rungsuptaweekoon2017evaluating} devices, compared to GCC computed using the state-of-the-art optimized Fast Fourier Transform (FFT) library FFTW \cite{johnson2006modified}.
+This paper presents a novel method to estimate the TDoA (which can be the building block for DoA estimation), called Fast Cross-Correlation (FCC), specifically adapted to microphone arrays with aperture of few centimeters with limited available computing capacity.
+The two main contributions of this paper are: 1) it describes the FCC method and demonstrates it reduces the theoretical amount of flops compared to the GCC approach; 2) it explains FCC implementation in the C language and demonstrates its superior performance in term of execution time on low-cost hardware.